ga-wdi-boston/rails-api/README.md

 ## Lab - Act Out an MVC API

-We're going to act our the various parts of an MVC application.
+We're going to act out the various parts of an MVC application.
 Link up with another squad so that you're in a group of eight, and assign each member of your 'super-group' one of the roles below.
 These roles are: